CS257-S25/team-project-f/README.md

 ## Usability Issue 3: Autocomplete for Search Bar

 - **Issue**: The search bar across platform did not support autocompletion, which made it difficult for users to discover or input valid film/show names.
-This reduced usability, especially when users were unsure of the exact spelling.
+This reduced usability especially when users were unsure of the exact spelling.
 - **Page**: `templates/filter.html`, lines 12-24
 - **What we did**: Added autocomplete for title search bar to allow users to get suggestions as they type movie/show names.
-And the autocompletes now include 2 additional features: 1. only trigger after 4 characters to prevent overwhelming results, and 2. adds a delay before querying to reduce flicker or fast firing.
+And the autocompletes now include 2 additional features: 1. only trigger after 4 characters to prevent overwhelming results, and 2. adds a delay before querying to reduce flicker.

 # StreamSearch CLI